zhxie/ikago/dev.md

 ## Transmission

-## Between Client and Server
+### Between Client and Server (FakeTCP)

 All packets transmitted must contain exactly a link layer, a network layer and a transport layer.

+**Transmission between clients and server must be in IPv4.**

+**Packets transmitted between clients and server will be reassembled**, but the fragmentation information will be kept and restored in server and clients.

 Packets transmitted between clients and server will not be verified.

-**Transmission between clients and server must be in IPv4.**

-Transmission size information displayed in verbose log in the client is the size of application layer in **reassembled** packets from the server.
+Transmission size information displayed in verbose log in the client is the size of application layer in reassembled packets from the server.

-Transmission size information displayed in verbose log in the server is the size of application layer in **reassembled** packets from the client.
+Transmission size information displayed in verbose log in the server is the size of application layer in reassembled packets from the client.

-### Packet Structure
+#### Packet Structure

 <p align="center">
   <img src="/assets/packet.jpg" alt="diagram">
 </p>

-## Between Sources and Client, Server and Destinations
+### Between Sources and Client, Server and Destinations

 All packets transmitted must contain exactly a link layer, a network layer and a transport layer.